chriss-mo/League23/README.md

 The dataset we used was provided by [Oracle's Elixir](https://oracleselixir.com/tools/downloads), and we focused on the 2023 season statistics, as it was the most recent complete dataset.
 The dataset has 125,904 rows and 131 columns.
 Each row represents a player's performance in a given match, and there are 5 players in a team.
 Additionally, there is one row after all players in the team denoting the team's overall performance, and can be easily identified by `NaN`  values for the player's name.
 Within the dataset, the columns we are interested in using are `teamname`, `result`, `minoinkills`, `monsterkills`, `wardskilled`, `total cs`, `firsttower`,  `firstmidtower`, `firstherald`, and `firsttothreetowers`.

 * `teamname` is simply the name of the team that we are observing.
 We will not be using this in our calcualtion, but rather as an index to keep track of the teams.
+* `datacompleteness` is a column whose values are 'complete' and 'partial'.
+In our data cleaning and exploration section, we will be discussing why we chose to use 'complete' data.
 * `result` is a boolean value denoting whether the team in question won the match or not.
 * `minionkills` is the total amount of minions that a team killed in a match.
 * `monsterkills` is the total number of monsters a team killed in a match.